chammi2107/liquibase-Redshift/README.md

 # Liquibase Update for Redshift Workflow
 This workflow automates the process of updating a Redshift database using Liquibase.
 It dynamically creates a Liquibase properties file based on the environment (dev, stg, or prod) and executes the Liquibase update command with the specified changelog file.

+#Runners

+ - prod-runner
+ - non-prod-runner

+Above two self hosted runners I am using and updated the network routes to connect to the prod and non-prod databases/warehouse.

 # Workflow Overview
 Inputs: